cowprotocol/cowswap-banner/README.md

 ![image](https://user-images.githubusercontent.com/1200333/236169373-07b08e08-feff-4cd9-bf14-2113770ce146.png)

-Announcements are network (Mainnet, Goerli, Gnosis Chain) and environment (barn, prod) specific:
+Announcements are network (Mainnet, Gnosis Chain, Sepolia) and environment (barn, prod) specific:

 To change the text for all environments (barn & production), edit the file `announcements-{network_id}` in the top level folder and commit your change into the main branch.